Tokyo Port Wild Bird Park Photo Guide

 There are also freshwater ponds that attract their birds.
 Then, there are the streams, wooded areas, and grassy fields.
 It is fantastic to think that this ecosystem and its occupants exist inside a massive port area.

 Several years ago, I visited it for the first time in August.
 That means I went in the summer.
-It was a trial, to say the least.
-The weather was scorching hot and humid.
-Yes, that is typical Tokyo weather.
-As I had no car, I had to walk from Ryutsu Center (the closest train station).
-Even though it only took fifteen minutes, sweat soon covered me.
+Getting to the park was a trial, to say the least.
+The weather was scorching hot and humid, which was typical for Tokyo in that season.
+I had no car so I walked from Ryutsu Center (the closest train station).
+Even though it only took fifteen minutes, I ended up in sweat.

 Upon entering the wetlands, which the park is, the “sweat meter” went up another notch.
-It wasn’t until I did some reading later that I found out the best time for birding there is either spring or autumn.
+Later I realised the best time for birding is either spring or autumn.
 Summer might be too oppressive for some.
 Still, visiting in that season wouldn’t be a waste as there is much to photograph.

 The park is well-thought-out.
-It has comforts for humans to observe them.
+It has comforts for humans to observe the birds.
 Each pond has at least one hut (or large blinds if you prefer) from where you can shoot.
 They are sparse inside but have chairs and benches.

-If you want more, there is the four-story Nature Center.
-It has air conditioning and is very spacious.
-Large windows face a large freshwater pond.
-You can also browse bird books and consult with staff members (sorry, I can’t guarantee they speak English).
-One great thing about the observation areas is that they have free-to-use binoculars.
+There is the four-story Nature Center if you want more.
+It has air conditioning and is spacious.
+Large windows face a freshwater pond.
+There are bird books and staff members to talk with (sorry, I can’t guarantee they speak English).
+The observation areas have free-to-use binoculars.
+It is an awesome facility.

 Tokyo Port Wild Bird Park is an incredible place for bird lovers.
-You should put it on your list of places to visit in the city.
+Put it on your list of places to visit in the city.
 The variety of bird life is terrific.
 It is well worth a visit for any photographer.

-The area was covered by Tokyo Bay a long time ago!
+Tokyo Bay covered the area a long time ago!
 Eventually, it was reclaimed and became the Tokyo Metropolitan Central Wholesale Market.
 But grasslands remained along the shoreline, which attracted birds.
 Many people saw the value of protecting them for future generations.

 That led to the park opening in October 1989.
-The markets retained a little over thirty-eight hectares of land.
-Twenty-five were given to the birds.
-Now, the city has a beautiful nature reserve.
+The markets kept about thirty-eight hectares.
+Twenty-five was given to the birds.
+The result was a beautiful nature reserve for the city.

 A partial list includes: